KyeBuff/learning-three-js/27-shaders/readme.md

 - Passed to the fragment shader as a uniform sampler2D type
 - texture2D() called with first argument as uTexture
     - Second argument is the texture coordinates (these are the UV coordinates of the geometry) and are passed from the vertex shader to the fragment shader as varying
-    - This maps the colour from the texture to the geometry
+    - This maps the colour from the texture to the geometry as the UV coordinates contain the values required to do so

 <!-- In vertex shader -->
 ```c